SpectrumIM/www/documentation/installation/packages_debian_ubuntu.md

 ### Troubleshooting
 1. If you got gpg verification error, then `dscverify` can not find appropriate keystore, see http://askubuntu.com/a/215008 for fix.
 This shouldn't happened if you are install keys and build packages from the same account (Note, building doesn't require root)
-2. There is an unresolved issue with [MySQL private headers](https://github.com/SpectrumIM/spectrum2/issues/150) - please switch to MariaDB or follow [instructions](https://github.com/SpectrumIM/spectrum2/issues/150#issuecomment-273991724) to patch libpurple

 ## Quick packaging with CPack

 If you want to test latest changes and save time on full rebuild of all packages, you can quickly create a single package from usual build tree, like: